hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And some great teachers, who do scarce know how
 >
-> To teach the chassée , or to make the bow
+> To teach the chassée, or to make the bow
 >
 > Who never drudged for excellence or fame,
 >